magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 Additional requirements for package declarations are applied based on the package type:

 1. Magento modules (packages with type `magento2-module`) must have valid `etc/module.xml` and `registration.php` files.
 Configured [autoloading](https://getcomposer.org/doc/04-schema.md#autoload) in `composer.json`: `autoload.files` must include at least a `registration.php` file and the `autoload.psr-4` section must declare at least one namespace.
 1. Magento themes (package type `magento2-theme`) must have valid `theme.xml` and `registration.php` files.
-Registration file must be included in the `autoload.files` section of `composer.json`.
-These types of packages must not include an `autoload.psr-4` declaration.
+You must include the registration file in the `autoload.files` section of `composer.json`.
+Do not include an `autoload.psr-4` declaration in a theme package.
 1. Magento language packages (type `magento2-language`) must have valid `language.xml` and `registration.php` files.
-A registration file must be included in the `autoload.files` section of `composer.json`.
-These types of packages must not include an `autoload.psr-4` declaration.
+You must include the registration file in the `autoload.files` section of `composer.json`.
+Do not include an `autoload.psr-4` declaration in a language package.
 1. Packages of type `metapackage` must declare at least one dependency in the `require` section.

 _See also:_